Playlists

 Soundscape architects

-Together with artist Dayana Camacho, I co-authored a fanzine game that invites players to imagine playlists as sonic territories.
+With Colombian artist Dayana Camacho, I co-authored a fanzine/game that invites players to imagine playlists as sonic territories.
 Players take on the role of sonic architects (these are their characters).
-Each turn, they interact with the soundscape based on narrative events and their characters' traits.
-The turn ends after the player-as-character writes a short composition in this booklet, accounting for their encounters, experiences, or the current state of the soundscape.
+Each turn, they interact with the soundscape based on narrative events and the traits of their characters.
+The turn ends after the player-as-character writes a short composition in this booklet, accounting for their experiences and the current state of the soundscape.
 To read more, click here.